microsoft/fluentui/packages/react-components/MIGRATION-NOTES.md

 #### `useTheme()` hook is no longer exported

-To replace the hook usage please apply following changes:
+To replace the hook usage please apply the following changes:

 ```diff
 -import { useTheme } from `@fluentui/react-components`;